microsoft/SymCrypt/SymCRust/README.md

   `BUILD.md` in the parent directory), and then set the `SYMCRYPT_LIB_PATH` environment variable to the output directory that contains the SymCrypt static libraries.
 - To run the SymCRust benchmarks, `cargo bench --features benchmarking`
-- To build SymCrypt (static lib, dynamic modules, and tests) with SymCRust implementations, from the parent directory, invoke CMake with `-DSYMCRYPT_SYMCRUST=ON` (or use `build.py cmake --symcrust`)
+- To build SymCrypt (static lib, dynamic modules, and tests) with SymCRust implementations, from the parent directory, invoke CMake or msbuild with `-DSYMCRYPT_SYMCRUST=ON` (or use `build.py` with `--symcrust` option)

 ## TODOs